eqasim-org/synpp/README.md

 python3 -m synpp [config_path]
 ```

-If not config path is given, it will assume `config.yml`.
+If the config path is not given, it will assume `config.yml`.
 This file should
 contain everything to run a pipeline.
 A simple version would look like this:

 ```yaml